autopkg/novaksam-recipes/README.md

     Jleggat is the only repo currently offering Shockwave Player.

-scriptingosx: audacity, garageband, iMovie, iPhoto_, keynote_, Numbers_, Pages_, xcode_, XQuartz
+scriptingosx: audacity, Casper Suite, garageband, iMovie, iPhoto_, keynote_, Numbers_, Pages_, xcode_, XQuartz

     Scriptingosx offers a number of AppStore pieces of software, along with some additional pkg recipes that are only offered there (currently)